 Postage and Packaging

 The fulfilment house will always be able to beat your costs on these.
 Large postal and courier accounts mean the best price, and equally purchasing high volumes of packaging keep costs down.

 Product Types and Mix

 Packing one order correctly is easy, but the task can get very tedious and even with the best will in the world mistakes will happen.
-Doing it yourself, using a logical system you might expect to dispatch 1 in 100 orders incorrectly, an average fulfilment house will achieve 99.6-99.9% accuracy due to additional checks and systems such as barcoding (at the time of writing our accuracy is currently 100.0%).
-Every mistake is likely to be very costly in both additional labour and postage; but more importantly, customer loyalty - the best fulfilment houses will guarantee to cover the costs of their mistakes.
+Doing it yourself, using a logical system you might expect to dispatch 1 in 100 orders incorrectly, an average fulfilment house will achieve 99.6-99.9% accuracy due to additional checks and systems such as barcoding.
+Every mistake is likely to be very costly in both additional labour and postage; but more importantly, customer loyalty – the best fulfilment houses will guarantee to cover the costs of their mistakes.

 If you have clearly defined products, for example in regular consumer packaging, then outsourced fulfilment is likely to be cheaper than doing it in-house as the economies of scale in operating specialised picking and packing are generally large.
 Those selling bespoke, one off’s or irregular items (for example, customised goods or vintage clothing) may find that the model simply isn’t compatible.
 Fulfilment houses will request that every product is added to their system and clearly identifiable – something that is likely to add an additional level of administration when handling such products.

 Heavy and large items are likely to attract additional handling fees, though the costs of handling these goods yourself will be equally higher.
 If the fulfilment house manages heavy items on a regular basis then they may have more specialised equipment for dealing with it.

 If you sell fairly standard items with a few customisations, it is still likely to be beneficial to outsource but this is something that will require more analysis.